omry/omegaconf/docs/source/usage.rst

 access the field before creation will raise an exception (either ``ConfigKeyError`` or ``ConfigAttributeError``, depending on the mode of access).
 It's sometime useful to change this behavior.
-Using ``OmegaConf.set_struct``, it is possible to prevent writing to fields that do not exist:
+Using ``OmegaConf.set_struct``, it is possible to prevent the creation of fields that do not exist:

 .. doctest:: loaded